skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 acceptance of the offer, happily contradicting whatever comment First Mate Inorem makes regarding their uselessness as crew.

-A sailor with an air of authority walks, by giving a tour to the other passengers.
+A sailor with an air of authority walks by giving a tour to the other passengers.
 Meanwhile the other sailors are hard at work loading the ship with more cargo.
 The party all begins to help with the loading as Enoch goes below decks to pray for a safe journey.
 With the weight of